AlessioNegri/SpacecraftSimulator/README.md

 ### 7.2 Simulation

-After you have decided the *Entry Conditions*, by clicking on the `Run` button, the simulation is executed and the results shown on the charts below.
+After you have decided the *Entry Conditions*, by clicking on the menu item `Missions / Atmospheric Entry / Simulation`, the simulation is executed and the results shown on the charts below.
 Each chart represents a peculiar parameter of the analysis:

 - **Velocity vs Time**
 - **Acceleration g's vs Time**